Healthy Homes Assessment Hastings

 Home Assessments Hastings for Rental Properties

-There are many concerns to check when conducting the house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are many concerns to check in a house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
 Some examples include:

-The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling could be significant for landlords and property managers.
-For professional guidance, contact us today to schedule your rental property house evaluation.
+The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can be significant for property managers and landlords.
+For professional guidance, contact us today and book your rental properties house assessment.

 home assessments for rental properties